 The UAF Food Bank provides a variety of fresh, frozen, canned, dried, and boxed foods to meet the special nutritional needs of people living with HIV disease.
 This service could not be provided without the help from neighbors and friends who donate food and other goods.
 Some of the food items that are most needed include:

-Boxed and canned meals (Hamburger Helper, Speghetti, Chili, etc.)
+Boxed and canned meals (Hamburger Helper, Spaghetti, Chili, etc.)

-Canned Meats (Spam, chicken, turkey, corned beef.
-NOT TUNA)
+Canned Meats (Spam, chicken, turkey, corned beef. tuna)

 Baking items such as cake mix, oil, shortening, sugar, flour, yeast, spices and salt.

 Many Utah AIDS Foundation clients rely on our foodbank for much more than food.
 They also need a variety of personal care items that are often some of the most expensive and quickly-used items on everyone's grocery list.
 While the Utah AIDS Foundation foodbank receives plenty of food from the Utah Food Bank, we must rely on donations from individuals for personal care items.